cold-storage/glo.sh/2017/1029-free-aws-ssl-cert.md

 # Free SSL Certs from Amazon

-In 2016 Amazon launched its AWS Certificate Manager.
-This gives you free SSL certs for use with AWS services like CloudFront and Elastic Load Balancer.
+In 2016 Amazon launched its AWS Certificate Manager -- free SSL certs for use with AWS services like CloudFront and Elastic Load Balancer.
+Certificate Manager allows for multiple subdomains per cert and automatially renews certs before they expire.

-The only requirement is you need to be able to receive a verification email for your domain.
+The only requirement is the ability to receive the verification email they will send to make sure you control the domain(s).

 If your domain contact information is publicly accessible on whois, Certificate Manager will send a confirmation email to the following